Kendis supports integration with the Active Directory (LDAP) for

 While adding the user, you need to select the "Role" of the user or the group.

-Once users are added to the board collection, after login, they will be able to access these boards.
+Once users are added to the board collection, they can access these boards after login.